explainers-by-googlers/cross-origin-storage/README.md

     <strong>Question:</strong> Can workers access Cross-Origin Storage?
   </summary>
   <p>
     <strong>Answer:</strong> Yes, the COS API is available in workers, and the same principles apply.
-For example, a worker can call `navigator.crossOriginStorage.requestFileHandle()` to request access to a file in COS, and if granted access, it can read from or write to that file using the returned `FileSystemFileHandle` object.
+For example, a worker can call <code>navigator.crossOriginStorage.requestFileHandle()</code> to request access to a file in COS, and if granted access, it can read from or write to that file using the returned <code>FileSystemFileHandle</code> object.
 This allows workers to also benefit from shared resources in COS, such as large AI models or Wasm modules, without needing to download them separately.
 </p>
 </details>